Access to education and childcare

 How is childcare funded?

-Every three-year-old can attend an early years provision for 15 hours a week starting in the school term after their third birthday.
+Every 3-year-old can attend an early years provision for 15 hours a week starting in the school term after their third birthday.
 This is fully funded by the Government.

 Depending on your financial circumstances your child may also be eligible for: